Experts who say that AI welfare is a serious near-term possibility

 We’ll want to build up at least a small program in [the current stage of AI development] to build out a defensible initial understanding of our situation, implement low-hanging-fruit interventions that seem robustly good, and cautiously try out formal policies to protect any interests that warrant protecting.
 I expect this will need to be pluralistic, drawing on a number of different worldviews around what ethical concerns can arise around the treatment of AI systems and what we should do in response to them.

-Dario Amodei, the co-founder and CEO of Anthropic (and a neuroscientist by training) remarked last year:
+Dario Amodei (Anthropic), co-founder and CEO (and a neuroscientist by training) remarked last year:

 I used to think that we didn't have to worry about [AI consciousness] at all until models were operating in rich environments, like not necessarily embodied, but they needed to have a reward function and have a long lived experience.
 I still think that might be the case, but the more we've looked at these language models and particularly looked inside them to see things like induction heads, a lot of the cognitive machinery that you would need for active agents already seems present in the base language models.
 So I'm not quite as sure as I was before that we're missing enough of the things that you would need.
 I think today's models just probably aren't smart enough that we should worry about this too much but I'm not 100% sure about this, and I do think in a year or two, this might be a very real concern.